noobaa/noobaa-operator/doc/obc-provisioner.md

 OR
 distinguished_name - the distinguished name of the account that should be mimicked within the filesystem

-These optional parameters can be provided by the user to further configure the NSFS account: new_buckets_path - the filesystem path that should be 'mounted' as the bucket's root (`path` parameter in the CLI)
+These optional additionalConfig keys can be provided by the user to further configure NSFS OBC properties: path - the filesystem path that should be 'mounted' as the bucket's root.
+Please make sure that the path was created with the appropriate ownership and permissions ahead of time.

 Examples: